mrazjava/toonfeed/README.md

 # Toonfeed
-A goofy aggregator of cartoon information that demonstrates some practical concepts from Spring built-in messaging capabilities.
+A goofy aggregator of cartoon information that demonstrates some practical concepts from Spring's built-in messaging capabilities.

 ## Origins
-This project gave me opportunity to experiment with Spring Integration, Messaging and Control Bus; parts of Spring I haven't used much up to now.
+This project gave me opportunity to experiment with [Spring Integration](https://spring.io/projects/spring-integration), and its messaging and control bus concepts.

 ## Overview
 Aggregates cartoon data from two sources: